apache/drill/_docs/configure-drill/securing-drill/040-configuring-user-impersonation.md

 Frank needs to share a subset of this information with Joe who is an HR manager reporting to Frank.
 To share the employee data, Frank creates a view called emp_mgr_view that accesses a subset of the data.
 The emp_mgr_view filters out sensitive employee information, such as the employee social security numbers, and only shows data for the employees that report directly to Joe.
 Frank and Joe both belong to the mgr group.
 Managers have read permission on Frank’s directory.

-rwxr-----     frank:mgr   /user/frank/emp_mgr_view.drill.view
+rwxr-----     frank:mgr   /user/frank/emp_mgr_view.view.drill

-The emp_mgr_view.drill.view file contains the following view definition:
+The emp_mgr_view.view.drill file contains the following view definition:

 (view definition: SELECT emp_id, emp_name, emp_salary, emp_addr, emp_phone FROM \`/user/frank/employee\` WHERE emp_mgr = 'Joe')